pacqu/canvas-mini-proj/README.md

 ~~- Mechanics: Shot movement determeined by delta-x, delta-y of points from intial click to release~~ ~~- Target: Moves around their half of screen~~

+Features of that might be added:
+- Beating a level will lead to a screen that says you beat the level
+- Beating a level may yield perks and improvements
+- Enemies may drop powerups

+Implemented features:
+- Invincibility for a short time
+- Cool laser noise
+- Enemies respawn after all are wiped out
+- Game restarts when player dies

 Asteroids Remake:
 - Player: inital location at the center of the screen, moves with arrow keys, shoots with mouseclick or space.
 Upon collision with an asteroid, dies.
 - Player Movement Mechanics: Left/Right arrow keys rotates it in its position( xy shouldn't change ), Up/Down propel it forwards/backwards at its angle.